Everything you need to know...

 How you learn

 The course is delivered by our expert staff, who often support elite athletes and carry out cutting-edge research as part of their day-to-day work.
-Many of our staff members are accredited by professional bodies such as BASES, and we work collaboratively with our Sport and Physical Activity Research Centre to consult, research, and teach.
+Many of our staff members are accredited by professional bodies such as CASES, and we work collaboratively with our Sport and Physical Activity Research Centre to consult, research, and teach.

 Our experience helps us to keep our course content advanced and contemporary – based on our knowledge and experience of research and delivery.